-(B) UPDATED PAYMENT YIELD.-The term "updated payment yield" means the payment yield elected by the owner of a farm under section 1102(e) to be used in calculating the counter-cyclical payments for the farm.
+(B) UPDATED PAYMENT YIELD.-The term "updated payment yield" means the payment yield elected by the owner of a farm under section 1102(e) to be used in calcu-

-lating the counter-cyclical payments for the farm.
-(12) PRODUCER.-The term "producer" means an owner, operator, landlord, tenant, or sharecropper that shares in the risk of producing a crop and is entitled to share in the crop available for marketing from the farm, or would have shared had the crop been produced.
-In determining whether a grower of hybrid seed is a producer, the Secretary shall not take into consideration the existence of a hybrid seed contract and shall ensure that program requirements do not adversely affect the ability of the grower to receive a payment under this title.

-(13) SECRETARY.-The term "Secretary" means the Secretary of Agriculture.
+- lating the counter-cyclical payments for the farm.

+(12) PRODUCER.-The term "producer" means an owner, operator, landlord, tenant, or sharecropate that shares in the risk of producing a crop and is entitled to share in the crop available for marketing from the farm, or would have shared had the crop been produced.
+In determining whether a grower of hybrid seed is a producer, the Secretary shall not take into consideration the existence of a hybrid seed contract and shall ensure that program requirements do not adversely affect the ability of the grower to receive a payment under this title. - (13) SECRETARY.-The term "Secretary" means the Secretary of Agriculture.
-(14) STATE.-The term "State" means each of the several States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, and any other territory or possession of the United States.

-(15) TARGET PRICE.-The term "target price" means the price per bushel (or other appropriate unit in the case of upland cotton, rice, and other oilseeds) of a covered commodity used to determine the payment rate for counter-cyclical payments.

-(16) UNITED STATES.-The term "United States", when used in a geographical sense, means all of the States.
+- (14) STATE.-The term "State" means each of the several States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, and any other territory or possession of the United States. - (15) TARGET PRICE.-The term "target price" means the price per bushel (or other appropriate unit in the case of upland cotton, rice, and other oilseeds) of a covered commodity used to determine the payment rate for counter-cyclical pay- - (16) United States.-The term "United States", when used in a geographical sense, means all of the States.